jrandleman/EScheme/doc/primitives.md

 fields from the <module-path-symbol> module, without adding the module itself to your current environment's namespace.

-See the <module> entry in <Types> for more details on EScheme's module system.
+See the <module> entry in <Intrinsic-Types> for more details on EScheme's module system.
 ```

 -------------------------------------------------------------------------------